 First Day of the Q’eswachaka Festival

 This begins with an offering to the tutelary apu Quinsallallawi.
-Before, the people of the four communities had already collected the primary input for elaborating the bridge, the “Qoya Ichu.”
-The Andean women actively participate in collecting this material and are in charge of weaving the first Soguilla or Qeswa.
-In the afternoon, the men form two groups, gather on both sides of the bridge and extend the Soguillas or Queswas from end to end, which is braided by the Chakaruhac (Inca engineer) to assemble the Qeswaska or larger braid.
+Previously, the people of the four communities had already collected the primary input for elaborating the bridge, known as the “Qoya Ichu.”
+Andean women actively participate in collecting this material and are responsible for weaving the first Soguilla or Qeswa.
+In the afternoon, the men form two groups, gather on both sides of the bridge, and extend the Soguillas or Queswas from end to end, which is braided by the Chakaruhac (Inca engineer) to assemble the Qeswaska or larger braid.

 Second Day of the Q’eswachaka festival

-This begins by untying the old ropes tied to some stone nails, to which the new braids will be connected again, and once finished, they will start to throw the ropes from one end to the other.
+This begins by untying the old ropes tied to some stone nails, to which the new braids will be connected again.
+Once finished, they will start to throw the ropes from one end to the other.
 The braiding of the strings takes time, as does the tying of the cables.
-Finally, the four thick ropes that serve as a base and the two handrails or handrails are placed.
+Finally, the four thick ropes that serve as a base and the two handrails are in place.

 This Day concludes with the assembly of the handrails and the surface of the bridge, which will be used for crossing.
 Once finished, the bridge’s inauguration begins with the sound of music and typical dances of the area.